Ken Goldstein and Howard Glasser

 Another giant of the Folksong revival, a leather-voiced footslogger with a tremendous repertoire.

 In March 1960 Goldstein recorded two hours of material from the 'Stewart and Robertson family' in New Pitsligo.
-He lists several other surnames, and I surmise that this is a gathering of various travellers in the home of the Stewarts/Robertsons.
+He lists several singers' surnames, and I surmise that this is a gathering of various travellers in the home of the Stewarts/Robertsons.

 The material was not copied to Tobar An Dualchais, the titles are often listed problematically, and informants are not always given.